 - Cover the stuffed pepper halves with the cheese.
 The peppers should be tightly packed on the pan, so no need to get fussy about carefully covering each pepper.
 You are making a cheese blanket here!

-- Broil the peppers on high for about 3 minutes.
+- Oven Directions: Broil the peppers on high for about 3 minutes.
 The cheese will melt and brown a bit.

-- Garnish the finished taco-stuffed mini bell peppers with cilantro.
-Admire the cheese pull as you remove them from the tray.
+- Garnish the finished taco-stuffed mini bell peppers with chopped cilantro.
+Admire the cheese pull as you remove them from the tray!

 This is a level 1 recipe (may help support fat loss).
+These protein- and fiber-packed healthy “nachos” are great if you have a weight loss goal.
+Mini sweet pepper nachos are much lower in calories and carbs than corn chips.
+One serving of these stuffed mini peppers offers only 21.3 grams of net carbs per serving.
+You’re also ditching the fried food ingredient when you skip the chips.
+In addition, I think you’ll find these air fryer taco stuffed peppers more filling than chips as well.
+Try them and see!
+(And yes, I know that peppers are botanically fruits.
+However, they are placed in the vegetable group with other “salad veggies” in the MyPlate model.)
 Using light shredded cheese helps to keep this dish at level 1.
-The oil in full-fat cheese ends up pooling a bit (messy!), so you might want to stick with light cheese in this one.
-Confession: I split this into four servings, but my family of three typically polishes off the whole tray.
+The oil in full-fat cheese ends up pooling a bit (messy!).
+Stick with light cheese to keep your finished dish from getting too greasy.
+Using lean chicken instead of full fat ground beef or pork helps to cut the grease too.
+Confession time: I split this into four servings, but my family of three typically polishes off the entire recipe.
 It is fine to adjust portions of recipes as needed to fit your individual energy needs.
 (Teens, young adults, and athletes are some groups that will likely need to beef up all of the level 1 recipes!)
 Nutrition information is for one serving of the recipe.